 Caffeine is one of the most loved stimulants in America.
 But Because caffeine can raise blood pressure, pregnant women should limit caffeine during pregnancy.

 Caffeine is a stimulant and a diuretic.
 Because caffeine is a stimulant, it increases your blood pressure and heart rate, both of which are not recommended during pregnancy.

 Caffeine also increases the frequency of urination.
 This causes a reduction in your body fluid levels and can lead to dehydration.

 Caffeine crosses the placenta to your baby.
-Although you may be able to handle the amounts of caffeine you feed your body, your baby cannot.
-Your baby’s metabolism is still maturing and cannot fully metabolize the caffeine.
+Although you may be able to handle the amounts of caffeine you feed your body, your baby doesn’t have the enzymes needed to metabolize caffeine.

 Any amount of caffeine can also cause changes in your baby’s sleep pattern or normal movement pattern in the later stages of pregnancy.
 Remember, caffeine is a stimulant and can keep both you and your baby awake.

 Caffeine is found in more than just coffee.
 Caffeine is not only found in coffee but also in tea, soda, chocolate, and even some over-the-counter medications that relieve headaches.
 Be aware of what you consume.